scrabbletank/farhome-rules/rulesdoc.md

 You gain proficiency in Curse spells.
 You gain 2 mana and start with a codex containing 4 cantrip or level 1 spells of your choosing.
 You gain 1 proficiency Nature and Insight.

 #### Disciple
 You have trained under masters, learning to perfect your mind and body.
 You gain expertise in 2 saving throws of your choice.
-In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on Strength, Dexterity, or Stamina.
+In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on strength, Dexterity, or stamina.

 #### Druid
 You have studied the natural world and have gained an affinity with nature.
 You gain 1 proficiency in Nature and Animal Handling and have expertise in those skills.
 You have a Codex with two cantrips of your choice, and start with 2 mana.